 Some windows require additional measurements for a proper installation.
 If the new window will be installed on an existing frame, it’s a good idea to measure the length, width and depth every five inches around the frame.
 Even small variations can impact a window installation.

 Please note: This post is for informational purposes only and results may vary.
-Please contact a window replacement professional/specialist to discuss your project in more detail.
+Please contact a window replacement professional/specialist to discuss your project in more detail or to learn more about how to measure for replacements windows.